How would you describe an explosive striker in Football Manager?

 The Target Man uses his strength and aerial presence to bring teammates into play rather than relying on technical ability.

-Support – he will look to win flick ons and play simple possession passes to his teammates to bring them into play.
+Support – the player will look to win flick ons and play simple possession passes to his teammates to bring them into play.

-Attack – he will lead the line and open space for teammates to move into.
+Attack – the player will lead the line and open space for teammates to move into.

 The Poacher sits on the shoulder of the last defender looking to break the defensive line and run onto through balls from midfield.